tincerti/tincerti.github.io/_pages/publications.md

 - Incerti, Trevor. ''[Combatting capture in local politics: Evidence from eight field experiments](https://www.trevorincerti.com/files/capture_in_local_politics.pdf).''
 [Pre-analysis plan](http://tincerti.github.io/files/cc_preanalysis.pdf). (*under review*)
   <details><summary>Abstract</summary><p> Understanding how to motivate individuals with long-term collective interest to engage in costly political behavior is an enduring question in political economy.
 While renters have an economic incentive to participate in local politics and encourage housing growth, their participation lags that of homeowners who yield immediate financial returns from participation.
 I conducted 8 field experiments in 8 cities to investigate how to motivate renters to comment at city council meetings.
 Outreach highlighting the costs of abstention caused public comments to increase by 1.4 percentage points amongst those who opened the emails, with those already engaged in local politics particularly responsive to treatment.
 Treatment-induced comments represented 8% of total comments and 46% of pro-housing comments across all treated meetings.
 Overall, the results suggest that increasing the perception that abstention is costly is an effective motivator of real-world political participation, and that outreach can change the representativeness of civic bodies where increases in accessibility alone do not. </p></details>

+Amano, Kenya, Charles Crabtree, Melanie Sayuri Dominguez, Timothy Fraser, Etienne Gagnon, Trevor Incerti, Jinhyuk Jang, Charles T. McClean, Austin M. Mitchell, Sayumi Miyano, Colin Moreshead, Harunobu Saijo, Diana Stanescu, Ayumi Teraoka, Hikaru Yamagishi, Charmaine N. Willis, and Yujin Woo.“ Field Research When There’s Limited Access to the Field: Lessons From Japan.” (*under review*)
+  <details><summary>Abstract</summary><p> How can scholars conduct field research when there is limited access to the field?
+The paper first identifies how limited and uncertain field access can affect field research and then provides recommendations to address these challenges.
+We focus on doing field research in Japan both because of our substantive expertise, but we think that problems and solutions we outline should be applicable to a broad range of countries.
+Our hope is that this paper contributes to the developing literature on conducting research during times of emergency and the larger literature on best practices for field research. </p></details>

 - Incerti, Trevor, Changwook Ju, Daniel Mattingly, Collin Moreshead, Frances Rosenbluth, Seiki Tanaka, and Hikaru Yamagishi. ''The logic of soft power competition: Evidence from East Asia.''
 (Contact for draft)

 ### Works in Progress